Willie Davis (baseball): Legacy and post-baseball

 Davis married Jeanna LemYou, whom he met in Los Angeles while a member of the Dodgers, on September 5, 1963.
 Davis subsequently adopted Jeanna's son, Gregory Chapman Davis.
 Jeanna and Davis had two daughters, Kimberly in 1964 and Jennifer in 1967, before divorcing in 1975.
 Davis also had another son, Shonan Casey Davis, with his second wife, Amy Rumbelow.
+He is also the biological father of former MLB player Eric Anthony.

 A convert to Buddhism via his marriage to Jeanna, Davis constantly fingered his prayer beads and chanted before games.
+When Davis played in Japan, he hoped his host country would embrace his religion.
+However, his enthusiastic display of his religion disturbed his Japanese teammates and his fervent pregame chanting made them feel as if they were attending a Buddhist funeral, according to his manager, Wally Yonamine.

 Davis appeared in several TV programs, including Mr. Ed, The Flying Nun, and Owen Marshall: Counselor at Law, and was a co-star of the Jerry Lewis comedy film from 1970, Which Way to the Front?.
 In a 1969 episode of Bewitched, Samantha, attending a game at Shea Stadium to see the New York Mets host the Dodgers, remarks "Willie Davis just hit a grand slam!"
 The episode was filmed August 22, 1969, a date when the Mets coincidentally beat the Dodgers at Shea.
 In reality, Davis went 2 for 4 in the game, but did not hit a grand slam.

 Davis was found dead in his home in Burbank, California, on March 9, 2010, by a neighbor who sometimes brought him breakfast.
 Initial indications showed he most likely died of natural causes.
-Davis had four children.

 Davis, an Arkansas native, was voted 21st-greatest Arkansas sports figure by Sports Illustrated, along with former teammate Lou Brock, who was also on the list.